rakutentech/go-nozzle/README.md

 `go-nozzle` is a pacakge for Go (golang) for building [CloudFoundry(CF) nozzle](https://docs.cloudfoundry.org/loggregator/architecture.html#nozzles).
 Nozzle is a program which consume data from the Loggregator Firehose and then select, buffer, and transform data, and forward it to other applications like [Apache Kafka](http://kafka.apache.org/) or external services like [Data Dog](https://www.datadoghq.com/).

 With this package, you can create a nozzle client which gets the access token for firehose from UAA (when token is not provided), connects firehose endpoint and consumes logs (by default, it uses [cloudfoundry/noaa](github.com/cloudfoundry/noaa) client) and detects slow consumer alert.
+All you need to do is writing output part of nozzle (e.g., kafka producing).

 Documentation is available on [GoDoc](http://godoc.org/github.com/rakutentech/go-nozzle).